Examples Of Plants With Cross Pollination

 • Choose the right companion plants: Different plants can promote or hinder cross-pollination.
 Research which plants benefit from being planted together.

-• For example, planting basil near tomatoes is known to help with the pollination of tomato plants.
+• Here's one way to look at it: planting basil near tomatoes is known to help with the pollination of tomato plants.

 FAQ